Pumpkin Fudge

 (double batch fills a regular cake pan)

 You will love this scrumptious fall recipe!
 It is one of those recipes you’ll make over and over again and enjoy it each time.
-Its the best pumpkin fudge around!
+Its the best pumpkin fudge recipe around!

 Linda

 Hi!
-I'm Linda, the craft addict and the girl behind Craftaholics Anonymous, a craft and DIY blog.
+I'm Linda, the craft addict behind Craftaholics Anonymous®, a craft blog.
 Crafting is cheaper than therapy, right?
-When not crafting, I can be found chasing my 2 small {but very energetic!} boys.
-Or hunting down designer fabric.
+When I'm not DIYing something, I can be found taxiing around our 4 crazy kids or working out.
 Or shoe shopping... because you can never have too many shoes!
 Happy crafting! ♥

 Your email address will not be published.